MileHacker Logo

 • Optional Vaccinations:

-Hepatitis A, Hepatitis B, and Rabies for extended stays or rural visits.
+Hepatitis A, Hepatitis B, and Rabies for longer stays or rural visits.

 • Common Issues:

-Gastrointestinal issues; respiratory infections in the colder months of the year.
+Gastrointestinal issues; respiratory infections in winter months.
 Tick-borne diseases are a danger in forests beyond major cities.

 Healthcare Access & Water/Food Hygiene